Advertisement |

 The extension reports the last 5 cookie interactions in the tooltip area of the toolbar button.
 When your mouse is placed on top of the toolbar button, you will see these logs.
 For instance, in the "tabs" mode, open a browser tab and, load a website and then close the tab.
 You should get a new line reporting the total number of blocked cookies for this hostname in a new line.
 For "session" mode, once a new cookie with an expiration time is generated, the extension deletes the expiration date and adds a new line to the log section containing the name of the cookie and its origin.

-Please keep reviews clean, avoid the use of improper language and do not post any personal information. |
+Please keep reviews clean, avoid improper language, and do not post any personal information.
+Also, please consider sharing your valuable input on the official store.

 Permission | Description |